Clock ticks toward reuniting families separated at border

 Authorities have identified 2,551 children 5 and older who may be covered by the order to be reunited with their parents by Thursday's court-imposed deadline.
 That effort was expected to fall short, partly because hundreds of parents may have already been deported without their children.

-But, by focusing only those deemed by the government to be "eligible" for reunification, authorities expected claim success.
+But, by focusing only those deemed by the government to be "eligible" for reunification, authorities are expected to claim success.

 As of Tuesday, there were 1,012 parents reunified with their children in U.S. Immigration and Customs Enforcement custody.
 Hundreds more had been cleared and were just waiting on transportation.